TurBoss/blt/doc/tree.rst

     x11y.

   **-integer**
     Compare the nodes as integers.
-This is useful for comparing fields that are integers (see the **-key** switch).
+This is useful for comparing variables that are integers (see the **-key** switch).

-  **-key** *fieldName*
+  **-key** *varName*
-    Sort based upon the node's data field keyed by *fieldName*.
+    Sort based upon the node's variable keyed by *varName*.
 Normally nodes are sorted according to their label.

   **-path**